mritunjaysharma394/vowpal-wiki/using-vw-varinfo.md

 ## more elaborate usage examples:

-If you want to call vw with more arguments, simply pass them through to the training phase of vw via the -P (PassThrough) option like this:
+If you want to call vw with more arguments, simply pass them through to the training phase of vw like this:

-    vw-varinfo -P '--l1 0.0005 -c --passes 40' data.train
+    vw-varinfo --l1 0.0005 -c --passes 40 data.train

 Another example.
 Say you want to find the strength of certain interactions between two groups of features with respect to the output label.
 Assuming your data-set has two input-feature name-spaces starting with 'X' and 'Y', which separate your input features into two groups, you may run:

-    vw-varinfo -P '-q XY' your_data_set
+    vw-varinfo -q XY your_data_set

 And vw-varinfo will output all the pairs of interactions between features in name-space X and the features in name-space Y, ordered by their relative effect.
 You may add additional parameters to pass to vw training phase.
 Ones that I find often improve the results are multiple passes: '-c --passes 20' and '--exact_adaptive_norm'.